PLAN your EPIC EAST COAST AUSTRALIA Road TRip Itinerary

-Planning the perfect East Coast Australia Itinerary is worth a little bit of research, knowing the towns you don’t want to miss and getting a feel for how long you need to cover the route is a great place to start.
+Planning the perfect East Coast Australia road trip Itinerary is worth a little of research, knowing the towns you don’t want to miss and getting a feel for how long you need to cover the route is a great place to start.
 Consider this a primer to help you on your way to creating your own great trip!

 There’s a lot more to the east coast of Australia than Sydney and the Great Barrier Reef.
-This is a vast area, filled with small towns, amazing landscapes, and lots of opportunities for adventure sports and activities.
+This is a vast area, filled with small towns, amazing beaches, and lots of opportunities for adventure sports and activities.
 If you’re trying to plan an East Coast Australia Itinerary, then you will have your pick of places to go and things to see.
 To make that process a little easier, here’s some advice for seeing the best this region has to offer.

-When to Travel Australia’s East Coast
+The best time to travel Australia’s East Coast

 The east coast of Australia is extraordinarily diverse.

 - The far north is tropical, which means it’s hot and humid pretty much year-round.

 - The south end of the coast has the standard four seasons, and you will even need your winter woollies.